 Run Goal just before releasing the thread resources.
-This is to be compared to $at_halt/1$ , but only for the current thread.
+This is to be compared to at\halt/1, but only for the current thread.
 These hooks are run regardless of why the execution of the thread has been completed.
-As these hooks are run, the return-code is already available through thread\property/2 using the result of thread\self/1 as thread-identifier.
-See also the at\exit(Goal) argument of thread\create/3.
+When these hooks are run, the return-code is already available through thread\property/2 using the result of thread\self/1 as thread-identifier.
+Note that there are two scenarios for using exit hooks.
+Using thread\at\exit/1 is typically used if the thread creates a side-effect that must be reverted if the thread dies.
+Another scenario is where the creator of the thread wants to be informed when the thread ends.
+That cannot be guaranteed by means of thread\at\exit/1 because it is possible that the thread cannot be created or dies almost instantly due to a signal or resource error.
+The $at\exit(Goal)$ option of thread\create/3 is designed to deal with this scenario.